-The Commission's work during the last 12 months has been given additional impetus with the publication of the Government's Industrial Strategy White Paper in November 20171.
-Following a Call for Evidence, the Commission's work quickly progressed to include in-depth analyses of the 'Five Foundations of Productivity' as outlined in the White Paper.
-Moreover a series of sector-led 'deep dives' within three of the region's priority sectors - Business, Professional and Financial Services (BPFS), Building & Construction Technologies, and Automotive.
+The Commission's work during the last 12 months has been given additional impetus with the publication of the Government's Industrial Strategy White Paper in November 2017.
+Following a Call for Evidence, the Commission's work quickly progressed to include in-depth analyses of the 'Five Foundations of Productivity' as outlined in the government's White Paper.
+A series of 'deep dives' within three of the region's priority sectors - Business, Professional and Financial Services (BPFS), Building & Construction Technologies, and Automotive - were undertaken by sector leads from the Commission's Productivity Leadership Group.

 The process of enquiry that the Commission undertook is outlined overleaf in Figure 1.

-1 Industrial Strategy: building a Britain fit for the future; (Industrial Strategy White Paper), HM Government, November 2017
+&lt;sup>1 Industrial Strategy: building a Britain fit for the future; (Industrial Strategy White Paper), HM Government, November 2017